Isomerism in Coordination Compounds

 (i) Linkage isomerism (ii) Coordination isomerism (iii) Ionisation isomerism (iv) Solvate isomerism

-Stereoisomers have the same chemical formula and chemical bonds but they have different spatial arrangement.
-Structural isomers have different bonds.
-A detailed account of these isomers are given below.
+have different bonds.
+A detailed account of these isomers are

-• Geometric Isomerism
+- Geometric Isomerism

 The facial (fac) and meridional (mer) isomers of [Co(NH3 )3(NO2 )3]